svenmalvik/svenmalvik.com/src/pages/malfi-privacy-policy.md

 ### Introduction

-This Privacy Policy explains how Malfi ("the App", "we", "our") handles your information.
+This Privacy Policy explains how Malfi handles your information.
 We are committed to protecting your privacy and being transparent about our data practices.

 **Key Point:** Malfi is designed with privacy first.
-Your financial data is stored locally on your device with encryption and is never transmitted to our servers.
+Your financial data is stored locally on your device with encryption.
+If you enable iCloud sync, your data is stored in your private iCloud account—we do not operate servers and have no access to your data.

 ### Information We Collect